 A bumpy, but beautiful journey!

-It doesn’t matter where in the world (or Bolivia) you’re coming from, your first task is to get yourself to Cochabama.
+It doesn’t matter where in the world (or Bolivia) you’re coming from, your first task is to get yourself to Cochabamba.

-From here, unless you plan to stay in Cochabamba, which we decided against, the final leg of the journey is a 5 hour, ass poundingly bumpy, drive in collectivo to Torotoro.
+From here, unless you plan to stay in Cochabamba, which we decided against, the final leg of the journey is a 5-hour, ass-pounding bumpy, drive in collectivo to Torotoro.

-Exit the main entrance of terminal and take a right.
+Exit the main entrance of the terminal and take a right.
 There will be a number of junctions, just stay straight down the middle.
-If you’re in doubt asking locals for directions works a treat here, the Cochabambans (I just made that up) are so lovely, always willing to give you their time.
+If you’re in doubt asking locals for directions works a treat here.
+The Cochabambans (I just made that up) are so lovely and always willing to give you their time.
 Once you reach the Avenida, you will soon see the large orange signs screaming for your attention.

-Collectivos leave when full, or minimum 7 people (full is only 8), be prepared to wait at least an hour or two.
+Collectivos leave when full, or a minimum of 7 people (full is only 8), be prepared to wait at least an hour or two.
 The journey costs 35B (€4.50) but we haggled them down to 30B (€3.50).
-It usually takes 5 hours, we say usually, because we left at 12pm and with thanks to construction, we didn’t arrive until 6pm.
+It usually takes 5 hours, we say usually, because we left at 12 pm and thanks to construction, we didn’t arrive until 6 pm.
 Lucky us.

 If you’re interested in how to get here from Rurrenabaque or La Paz, as usual, the wonderful Katie Hogan has your back.
 You can read how we did it here.